trenton-jhu/SoftwareTestingProject/README.md

 - Run `gradlew jacocoTestReport` to generate jacoco coverage report

 Test Results:
-- 100% branch coverage for all piece classes except for `Pawn.java`, which cannot be achieved due to a fault.
+- 100% branch coverage for all piece classes except for `Pawn.java` (97%), which cannot achieve full coverage due to a fault.
   See jacoco test reports for details.
-- Note that jacoco measures conditional coverage, which is actually stronger coverage criterion than branch coverage.
+- Note that jacoco measures conditional coverage, which is actually a stronger coverage criterion than branch coverage.

 Faults Identified:
 - `x = 7` when black pawn reaches end, but code checks for `x == 8`.
 This does not lead to failure because it will have no effect on the GUI.
+However, this fault leads to a branch of unreachable code, and so full branch coverage and mutation coverage cannot be achieved because of this.

+- `move()` methods for all pieces return incorrect set of moves for pieces when starting position is invalid (for example `x = -1, y = -1`).
+Does not lead to failure because there is no way to for these methods to be invoked with invalid input.
 - Pawn En Passant special move is not implemented.

 ## Mutation Testing